How Brazil’s Globo measures audience engagement across its portfolio

 Managing such a varied portfolio is no small feat.
 It involves the intricate task of handling content distribution, advertising revenue, and audience development.
 One of the challenges we faced was finding a metric that accurately measured the success of our strategy to promote a diverse range of topics to our users.

-We have attempted to use tools like Google NCI's user in the past, which focuses on the time spent on content and user loyalty (measured by the number of content visits).
+We have attempted to use tools like Google NCI’s user segmentation in the past, which focuses on the time spent on content and user loyalty (measured by the number of content visits).
 However, this approach fell short of providing a comprehensive understanding of our portfolio, as it lacked the necessary metrics to capture the complex relationship between a consumer and our product.

 How Brazil’s Globo measures audience engagement across its portfolio

-To address these challenges, the Digital Products and Paid Channels team initiated a project to develop a new framework that could accurately measure the level of attention and user across the portfolio.
+To address these challenges, the Digital Products and Paid Channels team initiated a project to develop a new framework that could accurately measure the level of attention and user retention across the portfolio.
 The primary objective was to devise a metric that was not only interpretable but also actionable and correlated with our primary indicators of success, such as monetization.

 Charting the user journey and cultivating habits